megamattz/Noter/README.md

 # Noter

-A simple .Net MAUI Application for taking notes on your phone and saving them to the local device.
+A simple .Net MAUI Application for taking notes on your phone.
+The notes are stored locally on the device using the SqlLite database.